Consulate-General of North Korea, Karachi

 The Consulate-General of North Korea in Karachi is a diplomatic mission of North Korea in Pakistan.

-Location

-The consulate is located at No. 101, 29th Street in Phase VI of the Defence Housing Authority (DHA) area, Karachi.

 Consular services

 The consulate is primarily concerned with economic, business and commercial relations, and works under the North Korean embassy in Islamabad.
 The consulate building is a small "compound with flags flapping at the gate" and has a "discreet, unobtrusive" presence.
 Various consulate staff are posted in the mission.